A fair mix of conservative and liberal ideology; an alternative voice to the loud Breitbart and louder Huffington Post.

 But Kim doesn't necessarily want nuclear weapons so much as he wants the insurance they provide.
 After spending the better part of four decades on missiles, North Korea is predictably turning towards diplomacy.
-Kim's leveraging his new found military capabilities to fulfill his economic aspirations.
+Kim is leveraging his newfound military capabilities to fulfill his economic aspirations.
 While border countries have prevented a total collapse of the North Korean economy, Kim wants sustainability.
 He'll likely encourage Trump to lessen the sanctions that have crippled growth and prevented comprehensive foreign investment.
 In the process, he'll receive legitimacy from the international community.

 For Kim, that's a big win.
 It would mean that he not only oversaw the successful completion of North Korea's nuclear ambitions, but that he also used them to strong arm his way to global deference for said ambitions, all the while fixing a failed economy.

-Trump has already indicated though that to even discuss economic relief, Kim must commit to dismantling the arsenal that he and his forefathers have worked tirelessly to build.
-He's also checked his initial enthusiasm in recent days, stating that the deal must be "fair and reasonable and good" or he'll walk away, likely reverting to his original "fire and fury" stance.
+Trump has indicated that to even discuss economic relief, Kim must commit to dismantling the arsenal that he and his forefathers have worked tirelessly to build.
+He's also checked his initial enthusiasm, stating that the deal must be "fair and reasonable and good" or he'll walk away, likely reverting to his original "fire and fury" stance.

 Total denuclearization is never going to happen.
 Kim believes his ICBM's keep the long arm of the American military at bay, and will prevent him from becoming another victim of regime change.
 The isolated nation has offered to negotiate on multiple occasions since at least the Clinton administration but these negotiations have broke down each time, with trust deteriorating to a state of non-existence in the process.